JClementeJimenez/llm_search_engine/02_open_source/readme.md

         1. hay que hacer ollama serve para que se habra la url
         2. luego hay que hacer ollama pull para que descargue el modelo
         3. a partir de ahi se pude usar
+* we can run it also in docker
+    ```
+    docker run -it \
+    -v ollama:/root/.ollama \
+    -p 11434:11434 \
+    --name ollama \
+    ollama/ollama

+    docker exec -it ollama bash
+    ollama pull phi3
+    ```

+* or with a python client [(ollama py github)](https://github.com/ollama/ollama-python)

+* docker compose to use a docker with elastic search and ollama in another docker